ArfNtz/lex/README.md

 In other words, `lex` is a <a href="https://en.wikipedia.org/wiki/Lexical_analysis#Tokenization">'tokenizer'</a> that works with regular expressions.
 'Tokenisation' is the first step for lexical analysis. `lex` is only around 30 lines of code, but it's a template code.
 That means it should be isolated for reuse because it works for any dictionary you define, i.e. any langage you define.
 Swift's syntax allows to do this in a simple and short way.

 After `lex`, a following step could apply an algebra to the identified langage elements.
 An algebra defines operators.
 Operators have a priority, a number of operands, and can be postfix/prefix/infix with its operands.
 We should identify operators within our langage elements, and reorder the elements according to the operators characteristics, in order to obtain a 'Reverse Polish Notation' : operands followed by operator ... .
-After 'RPN' transformation, our original text should be used as a program in a state machine ...
+After this 'RPN' transformation, our original text could be used as a program in a state machine ...

 ___